 The best ordering terminal solutions for restaurants

-Order terminals have invaded fast food concepts, with more or less effective and more or less adapted solutions.
-To better navigate the jungle of ordering terminals, here is a quick overview of existing solutions, their advantages and their weaknesses, based on my humble experience in the catering field.
+Self-ordering terminals have invaded fast food concepts, with solutions that are more or less effective and more or less adapted.
+To help you navigate the jungle of self-ordering terminals, here is my overview of existing solutions updated in 2025, with their advantages and weaknesses, based on my humble experience in the catering industry.

 Tabesto, the leader with feet of clay

-Fortunately, Tabesto can very kindly take care of this administrative aspect at your request, and it is also remarkably kind of them to do so, unlike Nespresso which preferred to say nothing, forcing the restaurateur to pile up again over a year .
+Fortunately, Tabesto can very kindly take care of this administrative aspect at your request, and it is remarkably kind of them to do so., unlike Nespresso which preferred to say nothing, forcing the restaurateur to sign on for another year.

 Price-wise, Tabesto generally costs around €70/terminal/month (but this can vary depending on the number of terminals used), which is largely correct.